 The weather in Tianjin more or less falls into four seasons.
 Summer is hazy, hot and humid.
 Autumn can be lovely with cool, brisk winds and clear skies.
 Winter can be a real winter, with strong winds, cold temperatures and moisture-sapping dry air blowing in from Siberia.
-In the winter the coal dust can, at times, get thick, since many of the steam generating heating plants around Tianjin still operate on coal (on the positive side, there is a strong transition to natural gas).
-Generally speaking, the air quality has improved immensely over the last few years, is significantly better than in Beijing and Shanghai, and we expect that this trend will continue, as China complies with the international standards that they had to meet for the Summer Olympics in 2008.
+Generally speaking, the air quality has improved immensely over the last few years, is significantly better than in Beijing and Shanghai, and we expect that this trend will continue.
 Snowfall is not great in the winter; a few centimetres may fall during the entire winter.

 The winds of spring blow hard with an occasional sandstorm from the Gobi Desert, and fog may be thick at times.
 Spring is wonderful before summer begins to settle in again in late May/June.
 The summer is the rainy season, with the majority of the annual precipitation falling between June and August.